TcMenu/tcMenu/README.md

 ## Questions, community forum and support

 Community questions can be asked in the discussions section of this repo, or using the Arduino forum.
-We generally answer most community questions but the responses will not be timely, for [commercial use we recommend you purchase support](https://www.thecoderscorner.com/support-services/training-support/).

-Before posting into the community make sure you've recreated the problem in a simple sketch, and please consider making at least a one time donation (see above)
+We generally answer most community questions but the responses will not be timely.
+Before posting into the community make sure you've recreated the problem in a simple sketch, and please consider making at least a one time donation (see links further up):

 * Discussions section of this git repo (available from top menu of github page).
 * [Arduino discussion forum](https://forum.arduino.cc/) where questions can be asked, please tag me using `@davetcc`.